 - 1/3 cup milk (reduced fat or whole milk)

 - 2 Tablespoons unsweetened cocoa powder (Dutch process is best)

 - Preheat oven to 350° F.

-- Grease or line a loaf pan completely with foil (no need to grease foil).
+- Grease or line a loaf pan completely with foil or parchment paper.

 - On wax paper, sift flour, baking powder & salt.
 Set aside.